THIS PROJECT IS CURRENTLY BEING UPDATED

 Programing for safety and practicality often conflict with each other.
 Programing for the multitude of scenarios that can arise while driving is an insanely difficult task because humans don’t follow the rules of the road perfectly.

-Americans also still don’t trust driverless cars.
+Second, we found that Americans still don’t trust driverless cars.

 Nearly 3 in 4 Americans say autonomous vehicle technology “is not ready for primetime.”

-Reuters/Ipsos poll
+Reuters/Ipsos poll 2020

 of Americans say autonomous vehicle technology is not ready for primetime.